slenderrap/proyecte_zelda/README.md

 ## Roadmap

-See the [open issues](https://github.com/Slenderrap,Erikpr04,Sergiofdce/proyecte_zelda/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/Slenderrap/proyecte_zelda/issues) for a list of proposed features (and known issues).

-## Contributing